wp-plugins/wp-demo-builder/trunk/README.txt

  We need your invaluable feedback!</h4>

-<strong>WP Demo Builder</strong> is in its beta phase so every comment, feedback of yours is very important for us to develop and deliver a better service to you.
-Please feel free to drop your impression, thoughts on our product, suggestion for improvement and ideas for different usage purposes at:
+<strong>WP Demo Builder</strong> is in its beta phase so every feedback of yours is very important for us to develop and deliver a better service to you.
+Please feel free to drop your impression, thoughts on our service, suggestion for improvement and ideas for different usage purposes at:

 http://www.wpdemobuilder.com/feedback/